AmplitudeAudio/doc-sdk/docs/integration/playing-audio.md

 ```

 !!! tip "API Reference available"
     You can also pass arbitrary data to the method and access it in the callback using the event `info`.
-Check out the [Channel API Reference](../api/engine/Channel.md#on) and the [ChannelEventInfo API Reference](../api/engine/ChannelEventInfo.md) to lean more.
+Check out the [Channel API Reference](../api/engine/Channel.md#on) and the [ChannelEventInfo API Reference](../api/engine/ChannelEventInfo.md) to learn more.

 [sound object]: ../project/sound-object.md
 [Channel]: ../getting-started/concepts.md#channels